bergercookie/awesome-albert-plugins/README.md

   * Youtube
   * Github
   * Ebay
+  * IMDB
   * ...
+  * :warning: To avoid getting blocked by Google, a search request is only sent when there is a 0.3 seconds difference between keystrokes.
+Thus, it's common when you actually want to send a request to wait a bit and then append a space character at the end of the query.
 * :construction: Giphy - https://github.com/Giphy/giphy-python-client
 * :construction: Doxygen APIs - Do a search in a doxygen db - get suggestions
 * :construction: Abbreviations/Slang lookup